jdormit/senior-project-proposal/readme.md

 **Deliverables:** For each user story, a set of passing unit tests and a section in the documentation.

 ##### Begin Community Building:
 This is extremely important to me.
-At this point, I should have a (mostly) working MVP application and I will be looking to build a community around `Vapor`.
-This means people using `Vapor` and people contributing the its development on Github.
+At this point, I should have a (mostly) working MVP application and I will be looking to build a community around `Spark`.
+This means people using `Spark` and people contributing the its development on Github.
 To do this, I will use social media and hopefully word-of-mouth to get people interested in the project.
 Specifically, I will write a blog post introducing the project and publish it to my website.
 I will also reach out to the Twitter community and online developer hubs like [Hacker News](news.ycombinator.com).
-I will also reach out to Westminster faculty and students, asking if anyone would like to get involved or start using `Vapor`.
+I will also reach out to Westminster faculty and students, asking if anyone would like to get involved or start using `Spark`.
 Finally, and most importantly, I will write a robust `README` file for the Github repository, as well as a `LICENCE` file detailing the project's open-source license (probably the [MIT license](https://writing.kemitchell.com/2016/09/21/MIT-License-Line-by-Line.html) and a `CONTRIBUTING` file detailing contribution guidelines such as pull request formats and contact.

 I understand that this is my senior project, and that it may seem to be inappropriate to ask for community contributions.
 However, I would argue that actually writing the code is not really the point of the project - my goal is to build and maintain a large, open-source software project, and involving the community will give me real-world leadership, marketing, and development experience.